GeoFlood (v1.0.0): Computational model for overland flooding: Software Overview

-The GeoFlood model can generate a series of frames of the simulation domain in latitude and longitude coordinates.
-A Python script reads the output frames and generates a Keyhole Markup Language (KML) files that can be read in the Google Earth browser.
+The GeoFlood model can generate a series of frames of the simulation domain in Cartesian or latitude and longitude coordinates.
+A Python script reads the output frames and generates Keyhole Markup Language \citep{KML-OGC} files that can be read in the Google Earth browser.
 In cases where the computational domain coordinates are not latitude and longitude, an automated Python routine has been designed to read user-specified ground control points within the domain and georeference them to a latitude and longitude coordinate system, even when the coordinate projection is unknown (\Sec{malpasset}).
 This allows the GeoFlood simulation frames to be visualized on Google Earth.

-\subsection{Comparison of simulation results with GeoFlood: GeoClaw and HEC-RAS}
+\subsection{Software for comparison with GeoFlood: GeoClaw and HEC-RAS}

-Both GeoClaw (described above) and the software HEC-RAS will be used to validate GeoFlood on benchmark problems.
-Both GeoClaw and HEC-RAS have been used for modeling several different overland flooding scenarios.
+We used GeoClaw and HEC-RAS for validation of GeoFlood on several idealized benchmark problems and a field-scale flood.

-Although most commonly used for tsunami simulations, GeoClaw has been extended to dam break flooding simulations.
-For example, \cite{george2011adaptive} modified and tested extensions of GeoClaw's AMR and tsunami inundation algorithms for overland flow in steep terrain by simulating the $1959$ Malpasset dam failure.
-The results for high-water marks and flood arrival times at nine-gauge locations were validated against field data and experimental results from a scaled laboratory model \citep{frazaodam,morris2000concerted}. \cite{spero2022simulating} further tested GeoClaw's overland flooding capabilities by extending it to the simulation of the $1976$ Teton dam rupture.
+Although most commonly used for tsunami simulations, GeoClaw has been used for outburst-flood simulations that utilize AMR to dynamically resolve the evolving flood domain.
+For example, \cite{george2011adaptive} simulated the outburst flood resulting from the $1959$ Malpasset dam failure.
+The results for high-water marks and flood arrival times at nine gauge locations were validated against field data and experimental results from a scaled laboratory model \citep{frazaodam,morris2000concerted}. \cite{spero2022simulating} further tested GeoClaw's overland flooding capabilities by extending it to the simulation of the $1976$ Teton dam rupture.
 The results were in agreement with historical observations as well as HEC-RAS \ignore{(\Sec{hec-ras})} simulations of the same event.